Divyagupta004dg/RISC-V-SoC_tapeout-WEEK1/DAY4/Readme.md

 ● Functional Gate Simulation – Focuses on logical correctness with zero or unit delays.
 ● Timing-Aware Gate Simulation – Uses back-annotated delays (from SDF) to reflect real hardware timing behavior.

+🟢 Procedural Assignments in Verilog

+Verilog supports two styles of procedural assignments inside always blocks.
+These define how values are updated and whether execution is sequential or concurrent.

+🟢 Type 1: Blocking Assignment

+● Symbol: =
+● Execution style: Runs one statement at a time, in strict order.
+● Best suited for: Modeling combinational logic (always @(*)).
+● Example:

+``always @(*)
+  y = a & b; ``

+🟢 Type 2: Non-Blocking Assignment

+● Symbol: <=
+● Execution style: Updates are scheduled and applied at the end of the current time step.
+● Best suited for: Sequential circuits triggered by a clock (always @(posedge clk)).
+● Example:

+``always @(posedge clk)
+  q <= d;  ``